-As the National Health Service celebrates its 70th anniversary, it is facing unprecedented demand and an ageing population.
+After celebrating its 70th birthday back in 2008, the National Health Service is facing unprecedented demand and an ageing population.

 Over the next 15 years in the UK, there will be four million more people aged over 65, a 40% increase in hospital admissions, and larger number of people with numerous long-term conditions.